Estimation and inference for the Wasserstein distance between mixing measures in topic models: Our contributions

 To state our results, we begin by introducing the topic model, as well as notation that will be used throughout the paper.
 We also give in this section relevant existing estimation results for the model.
 They serve as partial motivation for the results of this paper, summarized in the following sub-sections.

 Topic models are widely used modeling tools for linking $n$ discrete, typically high dimensional, probability vectors.
-Their motivation and name stems from text analysis, where they were first introduced \cite{BleiLDA}, but their applications go beyond that, for instance in biology \citep{cisTopic,Chen2020}, hyperspectral unmixing \citep{ma2013signal} and collaborative filtering \citep{kleinberg2008using}.
+Their motivation and name stems from text analysis, where they were first introduced \cite{BleiLDA}, but their applications go beyond that, for instance to biology \citep{cisTopic,Chen2020}.
 Adopting a familiar jargon, topic models are used to model a corpus of $n$ documents, each assumed to have been generated from a maximum of $K$ topics.
 Each document $i \in [n] := \{1, \ldots, n\}$ is modeled as a set of $N_i$ words drawn from a discrete distribution $r^{(i)} \in \Delta_p := \{v\in \RR_+^p: v^\T \1_p = 1\}$ supported on the set of words $\mathcal{Y} := \{y_1, \ldots, y_p\}$, where $p$ is the dictionary size.
 One observes $n$ independent, $p$-dimensional word counts $Y^{(i)}$ for $i \in [n]$ and assumes that

 For future reference, we let $X^{(i)} := {Y^{(i)} / N_i}$ denote the associated word frequency vector.